-- IPSC Targets and IPSC Mini Targets; or - IPSC Targets and IPSC Micro Targets; or - IPSC Mini Targets and IPSC Micro Targets; or - IPSC Poppers and IPSC Mini Poppers. - 4.1.2 Scoring targets used in all IPSC matches must be of a single color, as follows: - 4.1.2.1 The scoring area of the IPSC Target, and Mini Target and Micro Target must be tan colored, except where the Range Master deems that a lack of contrast with the surrounding area or background necessitates that a different color be used. - 4.1.2.2 The entire front of scoring metal or other non-paper targets must be painted a single color, preferably white. - 4.1.3 No-shoots must be clearly marked with a conspicuous "X" or be of a single, unique color different from scoring targets throughout a match or tournament.
-Paper and metal no-shoots may be of different colors in a match or tournament provided that the chosen color is consistent for all no-shoots of the same material (i.e. if metal no-shoots are yellow, they must all be yellow and if paper no-shoots are white, they must all be white in a match or tournament). - 4.1.4 Targets used in a course of fire may be partially or wholly hidden through the use of hard or soft cover, as follows: - 4.1.4.1 Cover provided to hide all or a portion of a target will be considered hard cover.
+- IPSC Targets and IPSC Mini Targets; or - IPSC Poppers and IPSC Mini Poppers. - 4.1.2 Scoring targets used in all IPSC matches must be of a single color, as follows: - 4.1.2.1 The scoring area of the IPSC Target and Mini Target must be tan colored, except where the Range Master deems that a lack of contrast with the surrounding area or background necessitates that a different color be used. - 4.1.2.2 The entire front of scoring metal targets may either be painted a single color, preferably white, or may be unpainted. - 4.1.3 No-shoots must be clearly marked with a conspicuous "X" or be of a single, unique color different from scoring targets throughout a match or tournament.
+Paper and metal no-shoots may be of different colors in a match or tournament provided that the chosen color is consistent for all no-shoots of the same material (i.e. if metal no-shoots are yellow, they must all be yellow and if paper no-shoots are white, they must all be white in a match or tournament). - 4.1.4 Targets used in a course of fire may be partially or wholly hidden through the use of hard cover, as follows: - 4.1.4.1 Cover provided to hide all or a portion of a target will be considered hard cover.
 When possible hard cover should not be simulated but constructed using impenetrable materials (see Rule 2.1.3).
+Whole paper targets must not be used solely as hard cover.
+Hard cover must not be in the shape of a whole IPSC target. - 4.1.5 Declaring a single, intact target to represent two or more targets by use of tape, paint or any other means and/or attaching a Mini Target to a full size target is prohibited. - 4.1.6 Only IPSC targets, and mechanically or electrically operated devices, can be used to activate moving targets.